AndrewGuenther/fck-nat/docs/deploying.md

 ```

 ## Manual - Web Console
-The following instructions can be used to deploy the fck-nat AMI manually and manipulate the routing table.
+The following instructions can be used to deploy the fck-nat AMI manually.
+Summary:
+1. Launch fck-nat AMI
+2. Modify ENI to disable source/dest check
+3. Modify the private route table, default route to fck-nat target
+4. Validate

 NOTE: The following example uses AMI version 1.2.0 for arm64 on t4g.nano.

 ### EC2 Instance Launch